Monte Disgrazia

 Monte Disgrazia ('Mount Disgrace'; adapting Mont Des'giascia; 3,678 m) is a mountain in the Bregaglia range in the Italian Alps.
 It is the highest peak in the Val Masino group, situated south of the Bernina Range.

 It has five glaciers and five wild ridges and is a demanding climb.

 The first ascent was by Leslie Stephen, E. S. Kennedy and Thomas Cox with guide Melchior Anderegg on 23 August 1862.
 Their route over the Preda Rossa glacier and the northwest ridge is the easiest one and has remained the normal climbing route.
-The first guideless ascent was made on 12 August 1882 by Charles Pilkington, his brother Lawrence and Eustace Hulton, they climbed by a new route via NE arete.
+The first guideless ascent was made on 12 August 1882 by Charles Pilkington, his brother Lawrence and Eustace Hulton, who climbed by a new route via NE arete.